 Marine Conservation Zones - the story so far

 In November 2013, the Government announced the designation of 27 sites making up the first round of Marine Conservation Zones in English seas.
 This followed a consultation and two years of stakeholder negotiations (involving fishermen, conservationists, divers, shipping companies and other sea users) which led to recommendations for a network of protected sites at sea - of which 27 were created last year (the green sites on our map).

 This was an important first step.
 But these 27 sites alone are not enough to create the network of protected areas that our seas really need to recover from past damage and declines.
 In 2013 Defra announced an aim to set up additional two rounds of MCZs in order to complete this network.

-In January 2015, Defra announced the consultation into a further 23 potential sites for designation (the amber sites on our map and shown in the table below).
+In January 2015, Defra announced the consultation into a further 23 potential sites for designation (the amber sites on our map).
+This consultation closed on the 24th April and we are expecting Defra to annouce their next steps for these sites by the start of 2016.
+You can find out more about those sites under consutlation by clicking on the links in the table below:

 |1.
 Coquet to St Mary’s||2.
 Farnes East|

 |7.
 The Swale Estuary||8.
 Dover to Deal|

 |17.
 North-West of Jones Bank||18.
 Greater Haig Fras|